rhysd/react-component-bytesize-icons/README.md

 I didn't directly write [index.tsx](index.tsx).
 It's generated with [Ruby script](./scripts/generate.rb).
 It generates TypeScript code by referring [bytesize-icons][] repository directly.
-So, when bytesize-icons is updated (e.g. adding new icon), we can easily follow the change with one or two commands.

 ### Well tested

 This package is checked at 3 stages.

 - Style check with [tslint](https://github.com/palantir/tslint)
-- Type check on compilation from TypeScript
+- Type check on compilation from TypeScript (with strict null checks)
 - Unit tests for ALL icons with [enzyme][] and [mocha][]

 Of course you can use this package in safe way using TypeScript because this package contains its type definitions.
+Type definitions are also tested.

 ### No dependency